Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Model Inference

 Condition~\ref{assum:group_sep1} requires that two latent groups either have different momentum effect parameters, i.e., $\nu_g$'s, or different fixed-effect parameters, i.e., $\bzeta_g$'s, that can separate any two nodes in the network.
-It is slightly more restrictive than the Condition~\ref{assum:group_sep} but still reasonable for many applications.
+Recall that we require that $\bz_i$ always includes the intercept term.
+Specifically, if $p = 1$ (i.e., $\bz_i = 1$ for $1\le i\le N$), Condition \ref{assum:group_sep1} reduces to $\min_{g\ne g'\in[G_0]} \{|\nu_{g}^0 - \nu_{g'}^0| + |\bzeta_{g}^0 - \bzeta_{g'}^0|\}\ge c_0$.
+In more general cases, it is slightly more restrictive than the Condition~\ref{assum:group_sep} but still reasonable for many applications.
+Condition~\ref{assum:prop1} is a slightly more restrictive condition on the network structure than Condition~\ref{assum:prop}, which is the price to pay to achieve the asymptotic normality of parameter estimators.
+It implies that the number of nodes with bounded out-degrees should be of the order $O(N)$, suggesting that the network density should not be too high.
+Our Lemma~\ref{lem:Sig_g_lowerbound} in the supplement also shows that Condition~\ref{assum:prop1} ensures all diagonal elements of the matrix $\bSigma^{(g)}$ in~Theorem~\ref{thm_normal} to be greater than a constant $c>0$, which is necessary for $\bSigma^{(g)}$ to be strictly positive definite as assumed.
+Compared to the network structure conditions of \cite{zhu2018grouped}, both Conditions~\ref{assum:prop} and~\ref{assum:prop1} are much simpler and more transparent.